carefree-ladka/arraydeque/README.md

 - `Array.shift()` is O(n) - our `popFront()` is O(1)
 - `Array.unshift()` is O(n) - our `pushFront()` is O(1)

-This makes our Deque significantly faster for algorithms that require frequent front operations, such as BFS, sliding window problems, and 0-1 BFS.
+This makes our ArrayDeque significantly faster for algorithms that require frequent front operations, such as BFS, sliding window problems, and 0-1 BFS.

 ## License